aldnav/lazyaz/README.md

 ./run.sh
 ```

-This script allows you to set your Azure DevOps organization and token in one place and run the application.
-Edit the script to add your own values.
+This script allows you to set your Azure DevOps organization in one place and run the application.
+The application uses Azure CLI for authentication, so make sure you're logged in with `az login` before running.

 ## Testing